lambdaxymox/opaque/README.md

   communication.

-In summary, this library is meant for situations where one requires the ability to hide type information and store data in an type erased form, but doing so in a cache-coherent and memory efficient way.
+In summary, this library is meant for situations where one requires the ability to hide type information and store data in a type erased form, but do so in a cache-coherent and memory efficient way.

 ## Getting Started